 We select the best of these ancient methods for our blended learning method.
 These processes are time-tested by generations of use, and they stand up to the rigorous tests of science.
 They are repeatable processes, and several produce measurable effects on our physiology.
 These changes include increased brainwave coherence, lower heart rate, and increased skin resistance.
 Changes like this prove these partitions of consciousness differ significantly from waking, dreaming, and sleeping.

 We divide these tools into four major categories:

 Our discussion started with an important question, what factors affect our perception?
 This question leads us first to the health of our minds.
 The programming we install affects the health of the mind.
 When we install negative bias and prejudice, it acts like a virus affecting thoughts and values.
 Our perception is not reality.
-It is an individually crafted illusion with far-reaching consequences.
-This is exactly why we need to fix any negative programming.
+It is an individually crafted illusion with far-reaching consequences, and this is why we need to fix any negative programming.